 Higher energy bills.
 More pollution.
 That’s what happens when a greedy monopoly utility operates without appropriate oversight.

 By law (HB 951), Duke Energy is required to put forward a carbon reduction plan every two years that provides the lowest cost and most reliable energy possible, while achieving a seventy percent (70%) reduction in emissions of carbon dioxide (CO2) emitted from electric generating facilities owned or operated by electric public utilities from 2005 levels by the year 2030 and carbon neutrality by the year 2050.
+With the passage of SB 266, the 2030 interim requirement is eliminated, though the 2050 requirement remains, along with other elements of the original law.

 What is the lowest cost and most reliable way to meet the requirements of the law?
 More clean, renewable energy and battery storage.